 Just after carving and still covered in slate dust;

 Cleaning Slate- I’m often asked how to clean slate, so here are a couple of my top tips;

 – slate is a naturally absorbent material and will absorb any liquid and will extract oils/moisture.
-I have some really cool Cornish sea slate pebbles which will extract moisture from hands as you hold them!
+I have some Cornish sea slate pebbles that will extract moisture from hands as you hold them.

 – the simplest way to clean slate is using very hot soapy water- this should remove most stains, especially from newer slate.

 – for cheeseboards, an effective way of preventing stains is to rub the whole surface lightly with olive oil.
 Be aware though- this will not only darken the slate, but also the carvings- they may end up not quite so obvious on the surface.

 – for wall plaques/exterior trivets (for non-food items), you can rub lightly with WD-40 or a proprietary slate sheen or oil.
 This really brings out the natural qualities in each slate piece (but again, may darken down some carvings).